dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 We can create an SmUUID by running `uuidgen` in the terminal (or it's auto-generated via my GenSMBIOS script) - and that gets copied to Generic -> SystemUUID.

-We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), or your NIC MAC address, or any random MAC address (could be just 6 random bytes)
+We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes)

 **Automatic**: YES (Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections)

-**Generic**:

-* SpoofVendor: YES
-* SystemUUID: Can be generated with MacSerial or use pervious from Clover's config.plist.
-* MLB: Can be generated with MacSerial or use pervious from Clover's config.plist.
-* ROM: <> (6 character MAC address, can be entirely random)
-* SystemProductName: Can be generated with MacSerial or use pervious from Clover's config.plist.
-* SystemSerialNumber: Can be generated with MacSerial or use pervious from Clover's config.plist.

-**DataHub**

-**PlatformNVRAM**

-**SMBIOS**

 **UpdateDataHub**: YES (Update Data Hub fields)